smutil/fileuploader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This service can be used to upload file.
+This service is used to upload file in server.
+This service can be used for uploading config files needed for prometheus, consul etc.

 ## getting-started